El Hombre (2023) Digital Arts by Francisco Tabakman (Frankly Tired)

 Follow

-"The creations of Frankly Tired transcend the limits of conventional artistic expression.
-They act as mirrors reflecting situations marked by intrusive and violent thoughts, exploring nightmares, frustrations, and the accumulated suffering of those who have clashed with a society incapable of understanding the unusual, the unheard-of, and the different.
-Its purpose is not limited to mere creative exercise; it seeks to honor those who lost the battle against depression, anxiety, and other mental conditions, while sharing its own struggle with these conditions.
+My creations act as mirrors, reflecting situations marked by intrusive and enraged thoughts.
+Through them, I explore horrors, disillusionments, and the desolation of those who, like me, have clashed with a society incapable of understanding the different and the unheard.
+My purpose goes beyond mere creative exercise; I seek to honor those who have lost the battle against depression, anxiety, and other mental conditions, while also sharing my own struggle.

-Frankly Tired strives to imbue its works with a deeper dimension, urging the viewer to appreciate the neurodivergent perspective.
-Through challenges and reflections, it invites introspective analysis of past experiences.
-Its artistic vision aspires to connect the observer with emotions that they may not have fully explored.
+I strive to imbue my works with a deeper dimension, inviting the viewer to appreciate the neurodivergent and extraterritorial perspective.
+Through these challenges and reflections, I provoke an introspective analysis of past experiences, connecting with emotions that perhaps have yet to be explored by the audience.

 See more from Francisco Tabakman (Frankly Tired)